c-koster/movielens-wikidata/README.md

 - [train.ipynb](./train.ipynb) includes <training and eval for > a hybrid matrix factorization model.
 I picked [LightFM]() as it is easy to add custom features.

-- [data](./data/) contains the csv file that comes out of the extract notebook
+- [data](./data/) contains the csv file that comes out of the extract notebook.

 ### Results